AFCM1/homelab/README.md

 # My Homelab 💻

-Most parts of my proxmox server are from an old computer except RAM and Motherboard :
+Most parts of my proxmox server are from an old computer except RAM and Motherboard.

 | Hardware  | Specs |
 | ------------- | ------------- |